-In 1905, James Keiller, a member of one of the distinguished Gothenburg families of Scottish descent, and Carl Lyon his brother in law, obtained permission from the Governor of the County of Gothenburg and Bohus to salve the cargo and hull of the late East India Companies vessel Gotheborg resting at the bottom of Göta Älv since its foundering in 1745, and to salvage what could possible be left.
-After this salvage operation that continued for at least the two seasons of 1906 and 1907, ultimately concluded with the belief that nothing of further interest or value was felt to remain at the site and the ship was forgotten again.
+In 1905, James Keiller, a member of one of the distinguished Gothenburg families of Scottish descent, and Carl Lyon his brother in law, obtained permission from the Governor of the County of Gothenburg and Bohus to salve the cargo and hull of the late East India Companies vessel Gotheborg resting at the bottom of Göta Älv since its stranding on the Hunnebådan shoal in the Roadstead of Gothenburg in 1745.
+After this salvage operation which continued for at least the two seasons of 1906 and 1907, ultimately concluded with the belief that nothing of further interest or value was felt to remain at the site and the ship was forgotten again.

 During the summers of 1906-09 the salvage expeditions is said to have recovered around 3,000 undamaged porcelain pieces "within an area 'sized as a football field covered with shards'".
 The article below speaks of 4,300 pieces.
-All probably depending on how you count paired and matched pieces like tea cups and dishes, and jars and lids, etc.
+This rather large discrepancy could depend on how you count paired and matched pieces like tea cups and dishes, and jars and lids, etc.

-The finds were all registered and declared for import duties, after which some of the finds was auctioned to the public.
+The finds were all registered and declared for import duties, after which some of the finds was auctioned off to the public.
 A large number of the porcelain belonging to James Keiller Jr. seems to have been numbered and sold together with a certificate.
-James Keiller also kept a substantial part of which a lot was used for decoration.
+James Keiller also kept a substantial part to decorate his large apartment at the Kungsportsavenue 4, in central Gothenburg.

 In 1937 when Alice and James Keiller moved out of their apartment and into their summer residence Gövik at Särö, south of Gothenburg, now being renovated and extended to become their permanent residence, a large number of shards was used to create a tile mosaic floor for the entrance.
 At this time dozens of wooden margarine boxes was filled with shards, that was either filled first and supplied to the tile makers or used to keep all that was not needed.